abdurrahman1828/Team_SIOL/README.md

 The process consists of three main components:

-1. **Search Space:** In this project, we utilized the original search space defined in the ```AutoKeras``` library.
-This search space included the normalization layer, augmentation layer, and feature extraction block type.
-On top of these, we had the classification layer that involved the choice of spatial reduction type and several dropout options.
-The spatial reduction types included different transformations of the features including flattening, taking the global average, or global maximum.
-The search space also included the choice of the optimizer and learning rate.
-Moreover, the augmentation layer had several options: translation, horizontal flip, vertical flip, rotation, zoom, and contrast.
+1. **Search Space:** In this project, we utilized the original search space defined in the `AutoKeras` library.
+This search space included the `normalization` layer, `augmentation` layer, and `feature extraction` block type.
+On top of these, we had the `classification` layer that involved the choice of `spatial reduction` type and several `dropout` options.
+The spatial reduction types included different transformations of the features, including flattening, taking the global average or global maximum.
+The search space also included the choice of the `optimizer` and `learning rate`.
+Moreover, the augmentation layer had several options: `translation`, `horizontal flip`, `vertical flip`, `rotation`, `zoom`, and `contrast`.
 The most important choice in this search space is the choice of feature extraction block.
-The options for this block include a vanilla architecture with several convolutional, max-pooling, and dropout layers; several ResNet architectures; an Xception architecture; and several EfficientNet architectures.
+The options for this block include a vanilla architecture with several `convolutional`, `max-pooling`, and `dropout` layers; several ResNet architectures; an Xception architecture; and several EfficientNet architectures.
 2. **Search Strategy:** We employed Bayesian Optimization (BO) as the search strategy.
-Using BO we tried to solve the following optimization problem:
+Using BO, we tried to solve the following optimization problem:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Objective:**